BrynMawr-CS312-2021/getting-started/README.md

 If you don't know where to start compiling and running C++, or need a refresher, [this video shows how to build, run, and debug with terminal or Visual Studio Code on macOS](https://youtu.be/DEytbPbfZVo)

+# Build on Ubuntu

+From terminal, navigate to the folder containing this code.
+Then, run the following commands

+* `mkdir build`
+* `cd build`
+* `cmake ..`
+* `make`
+* `./bin/testGLFW`

+Running `cmake ..` will generate Makefiles for this project.
+Running `make` compiles the program.
+The last command runs the compiled program.
+You can also use Visual Studio to run and debug this program.
+It is important to create the subdirectory `build`, to keep our repository clean of generated files.